 South of the Antarctic Circle, the far-southern December sun neither rises nor sets, as well, except that the sun stays above the horizon for 24 hours around the clock.
 But, then, at these far-southern latitudes, the December full moon stays beneath the horizon, like the sun in June.

 Yes, the full moon assumes the sun’s position for six months hence.
-This December full moon now shines in front of the constellation Taurus the Bull, or where you’ll find the sun six months from now.
+This December full moon shines in front of the constellation Taurus the Bull, or where you’ll find the sun six months later.
 Despite the short days and long nights of December that must be endured at our northerly latitudes, the December full moon reminds us that the long days of June will prevail once again.

 Although it’s somewhat arbitrary, some people might regard the full moon on December 30, 2020, as the last full moon in the second decade of the 21st century (2001 to 2100).